JoffreyRamonet/safety-net-alerte-hexagonal-architecture/README.md

 In the test package they are two subPackages:

 `service`
-`stub`

 The service package store all test clases.
-The stub package stores a fake Database and all fake repositories to mock the infrastructure repository layer.

 # Infrastructure
  - This is the environment layer of the application.